eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Trauma

 In rare cases, human saliva has been shown to contain and occasionally transmit Clostridium tetani.
 Assess all patients for tetanus immune status and update their immunization as appropriate.
 Err on the side of caution when deciding to administer tetanus toxoid or tetanus immune globulin.

-Some authors choose to employ anticholinergic agents to suppress glandular function during healing or in an attempt to close a fistula or resolve a sialocele spontaneously.
+Some authors choose to use anticholinergic agents to suppress glandular function during healing or in an attempt to close a fistula or resolve a sialocele spontaneously.
 A commonly used agent is propantheline bromide (Pro-Banthine), which inhibits the action of acetylcholine at the postganglionic nerve endings of the parasympathetic nervous system (adult dose 15 mg PO qid half an hour prior to meals).

 Surgical Therapy